 Spend Time Enjoying the Beauty of the Tulips

 Each year more than seven million people visit the beautiful tulip gardens in Holland.
 These are some of the most beautiful tulips in the entire world.
 There are actually more than eight hundred different varieties of tulips that you can see during these tours.
-The bright and intense colors are something that you will always be able to remember as they are a sight that is more beautiful than most.
-You will get to enjoy a bright landscape of colors which include: yellows, oranges, reds, and pinks.
+The bright and intense colours are something that you will always be able to remember as they are a sight that is more beautiful than most.
+You will get to enjoy a bright landscape of colours which include: yellows, oranges, reds, and pinks.
 Plus, you can enjoy the bright and beautiful scents that they have to offer as well.

 Learn About the Magic of the Human Body at Body Worlds Amsterdam

 Body Worlds allows you to see the unique inner workings of the human body.
 This exhibition showcases over twenty unique human bodies that have had the layers peeled apart so that you can see the inner workings.
 This allows you to understand your own body and what you look like if you would peel back your skin.
-It is a unique experience and one that spreads and important message of tolerance while showing us that we really are all the same on the inside.
+It is a unique experience and one that spreads an important message of tolerance while showing us that we really are all the same on the inside.
 Most visitors love seeing how the muscles work as well as experiencing the skeletal system and the nervous system.

 Experience Modern, Street, and Contemporary Art at the Moco Museum

 The Moco Museum features a nice collection of modern, contemporary, and street art.
-There are exhibits from all of these different types of art and a great way to experience it all.
+There are exhibits from all of these different types of art, and a great way to experience it all.
 If you have already visited the Moco Museum, then you should definitely be willing to check it out again.
-The exhibits are always rotating so what you saw last time might not be there any longer as there will probably be new things to see as well.
+The exhibits are always rotating, so what you saw last time might not be there any longer as there will probably be new things to see as well.
 While visiting, try and learn something new about the artists and the art that you are viewing.
 This is going to help you to be assured that you have an amazing art experience.

 Experience the Bright Lights at Electric Ladyland

 Electric Ladyland is actually the world’s first museum that is dedicated to fluorescent lights.
 This museum is not just unique because it is the only museum of its type in the entire world, but also because the museum encourages you to be a part of the art.
-You can see a wide range of different fluorescent minerals in all of the world, rocks that burst with colors when under the right lights, fluorescent artwork from the 1950s, and artifacts and advertisements that date back to 1932.
+You can see a wide range of different fluorescent minerals from all over the world, rocks that burst with colours when under the right lights, fluorescent artwork from the 1950s, and artifacts and advertisements that date back to 1932.
 There are so many amazing things to see that this is one that I would simply not miss.